 The United States also claims sage as one of its most popular herbs.
 Most commonly, sage is the predominant flavor in poultry seasoning.
-That warm, rich aroma and flavor that typically seasons a Thanksgiving turkey comes from sage.
+That warm, rich aroma, and flavor that typically seasons a Thanksgiving turkey come from sage.
 For many people, the scent of sage elicits warm feelings and memories of holidays spent with family.

 Italy is another lover of this herb.
 In traditional Italian dishes, sage is an essential flavor component of many sauces and condiments as well as being used in sausages.
 The flavor of pork, lamb and other meats are all enhanced with the use of sage.